Advice on what to do when your shoot is targeted by antis

-While it’s almost impossible to restrict access to land by groups hell-bent on such action, there are a few steps you can take to ensure that you are in a position to deal with such incidents efficiently as well as maintaining the safety of all concerned.
+It is almost impossible to restrict access to land by groups hell-bent on such action.
+However there are a few steps you can take to ensure that you are in a position to deal with such incidents efficiently as well as maintaining the safety of all concerned.